Quantcast

 • In India, many believe that when an eclipse occurs a dragon is trying to seize the two orbs.
 People immerse themselves in rivers up to their neck, imploring the Sun and Moon to defend them against the dragon.

-A Solar Eclipse and Romance
+A Total Eclipse and Romance

-Many cultures thought that the Sun was in a fight with its lover, the Moon!
+Some cultures thought that the Sun was in a fight with its lover, the Moon!
 Others found a different kind of romantic explanation.

 • To the Australian Aborigines, the Sun was seen as a woman who carries a torch.
 The Moon, by contrast, was regarded as male.
 Because of the association of the lunar cycle with the female menstrual cycle, the Moon was linked with fertility.
 A solar eclipse was interpreted as the Moon-man uniting with the Sun-woman.